hooh-hooah/AI_Tips/docs/tutorials/studio-item.md

 -   Make Foreground Image or Background Image.
 It can be transparent but the result icon will not be transparent due to the policy of the Item Finder Plugin

--   Make sure that those images that you've mode are 64x64 image.
+-   Make sure that those images you've mode are 64x64 image.
 It is recommended to have smaller size icons.

--   Make sure that those images that you've made are **"Read/Write Enabled"** or unity will refuse to utilize your foreground/background texture.
+-   Make sure that those images you've made are **"Read/Write Enabled"** or unity will refuse to utilize your foreground/background texture.

     ![1600689442803](images\1600689442803.png)